GarethOng/Collate/README.md

 Core Features:

-## Dashboard/ Home page
+## Home page
-First page upon signing in, where users can view all latest notifications, and can make use of search and filtering functions on their social media based chats.
-One simple search for a contact/ keyword/ date will search across all the different social media accounts linked.
+If users are signing in for the first time, there will be no messages displayed as user has not synced any of their social media accounts.
+Upon syncing, messages will be fetched directly from Gmail API, Telegram API and Instagram API and displayed clearly on the screen in an alphabetic order.
+In each message container,
+you will have:
+- Message content
+- Contact
+- Form of Contact (i.e from Gmail/ from Telegram)
+- Reply button that will open your conversation in that specific app in a new tab

-## Settings page
+## Profile page
-Where users can sync different social media accounts to our centralized platform and modify notification settings.
+Update form whereby user can update the information behind their page.
+Also users can sync their social media accounts.

 ## Contacts page
 Where users can add contacts and group them according to work, social group or school.